Rhodelphis: Species

-Habitat and Ecology
+Ecology

-Although Rhodelphis only contains two known species, those were isolated from very different aquatic habitats.
-R. marinus was found in Vietnam inhabiting coral sand in the shallow waters off the coast of a small island, Bay Canh.
-The other species, R. limneticus, was found in a freshwater sample from Lake Trubin in Ukraine, living among debris.
-Rhodelphis is a heterotrophic predator that feeds on bacteria and smaller flagellates, but little is known about its role in aquatic ecosystems.
+Rhodelphis are heterotrophic predators that feed on bacteria and smaller eukaryotic flagellates, but little is known about its role in aquatic ecosystems.
+The three known Rhodelphis species were isolated from very different aquatic habitats, one of them from shallow marine water (R. marinus) and two from freshwater (R. limneticus and R. mylnikovi).

 Description

 Morphology

-Rhodelphis is an ovoid unicellular organism with a diameter of 10-13 µm.
+Rhodelphis is an ovoid unicellular organism with a diameter of 10-13 μm.
 The cells do not contain any pigments, so they appear mostly clear under a microscope and are covered in umbrella-shaped glycostyles.
 The cells are motile and can swim around using their two flagella.
 Originating just below the anterior end of the cell, the flagella are perpendicular to one another and are of approximately equal length.
 The posteriorly oriented flagellum is covered in hair-like mastigonemes.
 No ostensible feeding apparatus is present, but phagocytosis of prey takes place at the posterior end.

-Although it has not been identified using microscopy, evidence of plastid import proteins has revealed Rhodelphis’ non-photosynthetic remnant plastid.
+Although it has not been identified using microscopy, evidence of plastid import proteins has revealed Rhodelphis' non-photosynthetic remnant plastid.
 The plastid has retained some function in iron-sulfur cluster assembly and heme biosynthesis, but it does not synthesize fatty acids or isoprenoids—Rhodelphis uses different pathways in the cytosol for this.
 Rhodelphis also contains mitochondria with tubular cristae that possess an iron-sulfur cluster biosynthesis pathway and play a part in heme biosynthesis.

 Genetics

 Rhodelphis is the sister group to the red algae, but the two groups differ substantially in their genetic makeup.
-Rhodelphis’ genome is far larger than red algal genomes and its genes contain far more introns.
+Rhodelphis' genome is far larger than red algal genomes and its genes contain far more introns.
 In addition, genomic analyses revealed that Rhodelphis contains many sequences that are absent in red algae, such as those that encode flagellar proteins and components required for phagocytosis.

 The common ancestor of red algae and Rhodelphis resulted from a primary endosymbiotic event early in the evolution of archaeplastids.
 Rhodelphis was found to contain plastid-targeted proteins as well as homologs to protein-transporters found in chloroplasts.
 The genes that were targeted to the plastids matched those found in red algae.
 Despite the targeting of proteins from the nucleus to the plastid, Rhodelphis contains only two proteins that could be involved in photosynthesis, and it seems that the plastid genome has been completely lost.